OminousIndustries/BlockWalkers/README.md

 **Block Walkers** is a simple, self-contained 3D web game designed to be a standardized test bed for evaluating the "agentic coding" capabilities of different AI models.
 The project is intentionally kept simple, making it the perfect "quilt" or sandbox for giving an AI a task—like adding a new feature or fixing a bug—and observing its performance.

-This project has a unique origin story.
-It was initially bootstrapped by the **Kimi K2** model, but the resulting code was non-functional.
-The project was then debugged, refactored, and completed using **Gemini**, turning a failed attempt into a valuable tool for the community.
+This project was initially bootstrapped by the **Kimi K2** model, but the resulting code was non-functional.
+The project was then debugged, refactored, and completed using **Gemini**.

 ## Core Technologies